 Domestication arose out of cultivation; the boundary is fuzzy.
 The term domestication suggests human involvement in the reproductive cycle, in a conscious effort to raise organisms that are suited to human needs.
 Because humans breed for their favorite traits, most domesticated species eventually evolve into forms not quite found in nature.
 All breeds of house dog, for example, evolved from the wolf.
 The role that humans now play in guiding evolution is termed artificial selection.
 In other words, farmers have been genetically modifying organisms for 10,000 years!

 The advantages to our species hardly need stating.
 Domestic plants and animals provided food and drugs, clothing and other materials, transport, muscle power, and military assistance.
 By making crops and livestock immediately available, the first farmers made their own lives drastically more efficient.
 The sacrifice was an imbalance of nature.
 Agriculture is characterized by isolating crops so that each plot of land supports only one plant type.
 This simplified ecosystems and reduced nutritional diversity in the human diet.
 3 Clearing out fields often required deforestation.
-Some organisms became so domesticated that they can no longer survive without human care and breeding.
-4
+Some organisms have become so domesticated that they can no longer survive without human care and breeding.
+4 Corn, cannabis, silkworms, and some aquarium fish are prime examples.

 The first agriculture appeared early in the Holocene Epoch, 10 – 12 TYA.
 The revolution was not immediately global, but occurred independently in just a few localities.
 The Fertile Crescent, from Egypt to Syria to Iran, was the world’s most influential cradle of agriculture.
 It was not only the first but also the largest and most diverse, and it was situated in a critically central location.
 Resources available here included wheat, flax and legumes, sheep and goats, pigs, cattle, and cats.
 1 6 Today’s “European” cattle may all descend from a small herd of about 100 oxen domesticated in the Neolithic Fertile Crescent.